TheSandDog/Decalang/README.md

 # Why Decalang?

-Dl is a fast language, easy to use and beginner friendly since it only has 15 keywords to memorize.
+Decalang is very easy to use and beginner friendly since it only has 15 keywords to memorize.

 Here is a simple code in decalang.